Staff

 215-923-8000 ext.
 104

-As the Manager of Exhibitions for the Museum for Art in Wood, Amrut coordinates the planning and production of exhibitions, including exhibition design, display and layout; production of signage; and organization of publications and ancillary program projects.
+As the Assistant Curator for the Museum for Art in Wood, Amrut coordinates the planning and production of exhibitions, including exhibition design, display and layout; production of signage; and organization of publications and ancillary program projects.

 Before joining the Museum for Art in Wood, Amrut held positions at the Ackland Art Museum and Carolina Performing Arts while finishing his doctoral studies.
 From this research, he hopes to pursue accessible exhibition design guided by the teachings of Black and transnational feminist practitioners.